SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: SERENA

 It is a mathematical fact that any such union graph can be decomposed into disjoint directed cycles~\cite{GiacconePrabhakarShah2003SerenaJSAC}.
 Furthermore, each directed cycle, starting from an input port $I_i$ and going back to itself, is an alternating path between a red edge in $S_r$ and a green edge in $S_g$, and hence contains equal numbers of red edges and green edges.
 In other words, this cycle consists of a red sub-matching of $S_r$ and a green sub-matching of $S_g$.
 Then in the second step, for each directed cycle, the MERGE procedure compares the weight of the red sub-matching (\ie the total weight of the red edges in the cycle), with that of the green sub-matching, and includes the heavier sub-matching in the final merged matching $S$.

 \deletedHL{\autoref{fig: cycles-in-union} shows the union graph of the two full matchings shown in~\autoref{fig: red-green-matching}.}

-\modifiedHL{To illustrate the MERGE procedure by an example, \autoref{fig: cycles-in-union} shows the the union graph of the following two full matchings over a $16\times 16$ bipartite graph (crossbar).
-The first full matching $S_r(I\!\rightarrow\!O)$, written as a permutation with input port numbers ($1$ as $I_1$, $2$ as $I_2$, and so on) at the top and output port numbers at the bottom ($1$ as $O_1$, $2$ as $O_2$, and so on), is $ $.
+{\bf Illustrative Example.} To illustrate the MERGE procedure by an example, \autoref{fig: cycles-in-union} shows the union graph of the following two full matchings over a $16\times 16$ bipartite graph (crossbar). \modifiedHL{ The number around each edge is its weight. } The first full matching $S_r(I\!\rightarrow\!O)$, written as a permutation with input port numbers ($1$ as $I_1$, $2$ as $I_2$, and so on) at the top and output port numbers at the bottom ($1$ as $O_1$, $2$ as $O_2$, and so on), is $ $.
 We denote this permutation as $\sigma_r$.
 For example, $\sigma_r$ mapping (input port) $3$ to (output port ) $1$ corresponds to the red edge $I_3\!\rightarrow\!O_1$ in \autoref{fig: cycles-in-union} ({\it i.e.}, $I_3$ pairing with $O_1$ in $S_r$, the ``red'' matching).
 The second full matching $S_g(O\!\rightarrow\!
 I)$, written as a permutation with output port numbers at the top and input port numbers at the bottom, is $ $.
 We denote this permutation as $\sigma^{-1}_g$.
-The union graph contains three disjoint directed cycles that are of lengths $22, 8, 2$ respectively.}
+The union graph contains three disjoint directed cycles that are of lengths $22, 8, 2$ respectively. \modifiedHL{ Now, we illustrate the MERGE procedure on the leftmost cycle in~\autoref{fig: cycles-in-union}.
+It is not hard to check that the total weight of the red sub-matching in this cycle is $82$ and that of the green sub-matching is $84$.
+Then, the heavier sub-matching, {\it i.e.,} the green one, is included into the final merged matching $S$. }

-\modifiedHL{We do not assign weight to any red or green edge in this example because the cherry-picking of heavier sub-matching is clear from the description above.
 The standard centralized algorithm for implementing the MERGE procedure is to linearly traverse every cycle once, by following the directed edges in the cycle, to obtain the weights of the green and the red sub-matchings that comprise the cycle~\cite{GiacconePrabhakarShah2003SerenaJSAC}.
 Clearly, this algorithm has a computational complexity of $O(N)$.
-The primary contribution of SERENADE is to reduce this complexity to $O(\log N)$ per input/output port through parallelization.}
+The primary contribution of SERENADE is to reduce this complexity to $O(\log N)$ per input/output port through parallelization.